pursuit-curriculum/unit-fundamentals/scope/readme.md

 // Uncaught ReferenceError: myVariable is not defined
 ```

-Using the keyword `let` or `const` when declaring a for loop will also limit the scope to be inside the loop.
+Using the keyword `let` or `const` when declaring a `for` loop will also limit the scope of the declared variable to be inside the loop.

 ```js
 for (let i = 0; i < 3; i++) {